 Tilkum embarking with Discovery Island in the background and patches on her sails.

-.
+The first person to sail solo around the world was Nova Scotian Joshua Slocum aboard Spray.
 His book, Sailing Alone Around the World, which tells of high sea adventure became an instant best seller.
 In the autumn of 1909, Captain Slocum left on a voyage to South America and was never heard from again.

 Voyage of the Tilikum